 University College Birmingham is one of the largest providers of placements in the UK.
-Placements are administered by a team of Employability Tutors based within hired@UCB on the Seventh Floor of the Summer Row Campus.
+Placements are administered by a team of Employability Tutors based within hired@UCB on the Ground Floor of the Moss House Campus.

-The team aims to help students to obtain relevant work experience to complement their academic studies and to develop the appropriate skills, knowledge and experience to enable them to compete with advantage in the industries served by UCB.
+The team aims to help students to obtain relevant work experience to complement their academic studies and to develop the appropriate skills, knowledge and experience to enable them to compete with advantage in the industries served by University College Birmingham.

 Resources offered by the Employability Tutors include:

-The team is available from 9am to 5pm each weekday and is based in hired@UCB on the 7th floor of the Summer Row Campus.
+The team is available from 9am to 5pm each weekday and is based in hired@UCB on the Ground Floor of the Moss House Campus.